oktavilla/hopp-docs/docs/information-design-templates/components-and-containers-teaser.md

 Depending on the Product Configuration a list of content item contributors may be shown.

 ### Timestamp
-Depending on the Product Configuration a timestamp may be shown.
-There a two variants of timestamps.
-Either a normal timestamp or a relative one.
+Depending on the Product Configuration a timestamp may be shown or not.

-{% include generic-rules/relative-timestamp.md %}

-{% include generic-rules/normal-timestamp.md %}
+{% include generic-rules/timestamp.md %}

 ### Context Label